 About the British 2mm scale association Can be made 1,3 mm wide rim with a diameter of 6 mm - 14 mm.
 8 and 8,5 mm can be used for regional railway wagons.
 Membership is required to order, though, which is reasonably priced at £ 27- £ 31.

 The axle bearings mounted on the 0,2 mm thick etched nickel silver axle holders are made in brass investment casting or 3D printing.
 It is also possible to create the complete undercarriage with axle bracket, bearings and suspension as a unit in 3D printing.

 The wheel stars for locomotives and wagons are created using 3D printing or brass investment casting.

 The TT FineScale track consists of lasered real wood sleepers, printed or cast base plates and Code40 rail profiles.
 The track described is the 3rd order superstructure from 1892 of the RSSR.
 The values in brackets are the original values.

 sleeper length joint: 22,50 mm (2700 mm)

 sleeper distance joint: 4,5 mm (540 mm)

 The development of the Saxon base plates for the 3rd order superstructure has not yet been completed.
-On the one hand, there are still slight adjustments to the dimensions to guarantee simple threading and at the same time a firm fit of the Code40 profile, and on the other hand there is still a test regarding the material and the production.
-So far, 3D printing in stainless steel has been very promising (Select Laser Melting (SLM)).
-Furthermore, base plates in 3D reprint (MSLA) with a PRUSA SL1, as Investment casting in brass be tested.
-When it came to construction, I got inspired by Klaus-Dieter Pfennig and his Prussian base plates in H0Pur .
+On the one hand, the dimensions are still slightly adjusted in order to guarantee easy threading and at the same time a firm fit of the Code40 profile and, on the other hand, there are still tests regarding the material and manufacture.
+So far, 3D printing in stainless steel has been very promising (Select Laser Melting (SLM)) but also Investment casting in brass should still be tested.
+When it came to the construction, I used Klaus Dieter Pfennig and his Prussian base plates in H0Pur .
 What is difficult in H0 is definitely at the limit TT-scale.

 …to be continued…